 -

 Sacral Chakra (Svadhisthana): Found in the lower abdomen, this is your hub for creativity, pleasure, and emotional expression.
-Hitting a creative wall or feeling emotionally overwhelmed can often point to a blockage here.
+Hitting a creative wall or feeling emotionally overwhelmed can point to a blockage here.

 -